djmarcin/rules_rust/docs/index.md

 edit/compile/repeat cycles, so you may feel the risks are worth it during development.

+Because this feature is currently experimental, it may change or go away at any time.

 ## External Dependencies

 Currently the most common approach to managing external dependencies is using